The Plight Of The Black Sea Against Pollution

 Tourism campaigns can provide a face and branding for our wildlife, such as our endangered dolphins unique to the Black Sea.
 In fact if we view our marine life an important brand, this would pave a powerful way of marketing the marine environment with conservation as key.
 In turn this would be a driver for government and investors to research and designate ‘Marine Protected Areas’.
 For branded areas such as these, the tourism industry and local communities would have further incentive to support, donate and conserve them with pride.

-As for dolphin-watching with tourism vessels, we can train staff to cut engines early to avoid distressing noise pollution to the animals and to maintain a no-go safety zone to avoid disruption of their natural hunting and feeding patterns.
+As for dolphin-watching or tourism vessels doing Black Sea tours, cruises and day trips, we can train staff to cut engines early to avoid distressing noise pollution to the animals and to maintain a no-go safety zone to avoid disruption of their natural hunting and feeding patterns.
 Operators can further choose to take a Tour Operator Animal-friendly Pledge, such as this one by the Right Tourism to promote ethical, responsible animal friendly tourism.

 The Black Sea remains fragile with vulnerable marine life and endangered species of fish and dolphins.
 Extinct species may be irreversible but vulnerable ones can yet be replenished if we take action to reduce pollution and conserve known habitats.
 It is only through building awareness, training, monitoring and long-term planning across industries, neighboring countries, government and the general public, that the effects of human-induced environmental impacts can be managed, reduced and perhaps even reversed for the generations to follow.